5 Exciting Things to Do in the Smoky Mountains in September You Don’t Want to Miss

 September is a great time to visit the Smoky Mountains!
-Not only is this when the weather starts to cool off and fade into fall, there are also a variety of fun and exciting things to do in the Smoky Mountains in September that you and your family are sure to love.
+Not only is this when the weather starts to cool off and fade into fall, there is also a variety of fun and exciting things to do in the Smoky Mountains in September that you and your family are sure to love.
+To help you plan the perfect September trip, we’ve made a list of 5 exciting things to do in the Smoky Mountains in September you don’t want to miss.

 If you want to get a closer look at these fine examples of American motor history, you can tour many of the cars on display at the LeConte Center.
 This is where you can see the best of the best in terms of cars participating in the event, as well as register to win a variety of exciting door prizes and other awards.